alicolville/Weight-Tracker/docs/challenges.md

 #### Performance

-Performance: Please be aware, that every time a user updates their profile by adding or editing a weight, their statistics are recalculated for every challenge that isn’t closed.
+Performance: Please be aware, that every time a user updates their profile by adding or editing a weight, their statistics are recalculated for every challenge that isn't closed.
 As the number of challenges grow and remain open, the greater the work load on your web server.
 Please ensure you close (or delete) every challenge when expired.